c-robinson/iplib/README.md

 Some simple tools for performing common tasks against IP objects:

 - compare two addresses
+- make a copy of a net.IP address
 - get the delta between two addresses
 - sort
 - decrement or increment addresses